spbnick/bbb-poke/README.md

 execute `loads` and paste the contents of the .srec file you wish to run.
 This will load the program to RAM.
 Execute `go 80300000` to run it.
 Reset the board to stop.

+Some of the programs (not all have been verified yet) also work as SPL (Secondary Boot Loader).
+You can load them by powering-up your BBB with boot switch (S2) held down, and transferring the .bin files to the board using Xmodem on serial line.